 The art of Bonsai initially showed up on America's gardening radar after the Karate Kid movie trilogy in the early 1980s, when Pat Morita (a.k.a Mr. Miyagi) used a bonsai tree to teach Ralph Macchio (a.k.a Daniel Russo) the finer points of martial arts and life.
 In recent years, Bonsai has re-emerged as a popular pastime as people attempt to create spaces in the garden for reflection and meditation.
-As a hobby, the art of bonsai might be considered the ultimate gardening challenge.
-It takes a great deal of time, patience and skill.
-It doesn't have to be expensive, however, and the results are physically and spiritually rewarding.

 Roughly translated, the Japanese word bonsai (pronounced bon-sigh) means "planted in a tray."
 The art of bonsai is growing and training normal-sized plants to look like large, aged trees, only in miniature.
 The practice originated in China and was later refined in Japan.
 Over time, the western world has adopted this Asian horticultural tradition and today Bonsai has gained recognition as an international art form.